Temp1231112/BStf/untitled.md

 That’s the detail which is alarming me.
 And when my instincts are alarming in this way, in a warning way, I very much dislike it happening here.

-My instincts are mostly right, and when I’m getting this alarm on my mind, in this kind of great place full of the people… It makes me worry.
+My instincts are usually right, and when I’m getting this alarm on my mind, in this kind of great place full of the people… It makes me worry.

 Maybe the alarm is false, just a detail which is distracting me, a little cheeseburgers worth of forgetting straight away.